augustss/verse-semantics/Book/docs/04_functions.md

         Test[Element]
 ```

 The interaction between `decides` and control structures like `for` expressions creates powerful patterns.
-When a `decides` function appears in a `for` expression, the loop continues only as long as the function succeeds, providing natural filtering behavior.
+When a `decides` function appears in a `for` expression, the loop evaluates its body only if the function succeeds, providing natural filtering behavior.

 ## Types and Overloading